atlassian-labs/data-center-terraform/docs/docs/README.md

     Support for additional DC products will be made available in future.

 This project can be used for bootstrapping Atlassian DC products in a K8s cluster.
-This tool will stand-up a Kubernetes cluster and all the required infrastructure needed for running Atlassian DC.
+This tool will stand-up a Kubernetes cluster and all the required infrastructure.
 It will also install supported Atlassian DC products into this pre-provisioned cluster using the [Data Center Helm Charts](https://atlassian.github.io/data-center-helm-charts/#additional-content){.external}.

 ## Deployment overview